Himanshu Kumar

 • Legal Requirements

 It is a legal requirement for the insurance providers to impose a moratorium period.
-In some regions, this emphasises the importance and significance of this waiting period in the health insurance company and industry.
+In some regions, this emphasizes the importance and significance of this waiting period in the health insurance company and industry.

 How to Navigate the Moratorium Period?